-- 1. Publication cost: It is not intended solely for the publication costs.
-Publication costs are permitted only as part of the project. - 2.
+- 1. Publication cost: Publication costs are permitted only as part of the project. - 2.
 Faculty Salaries: Not allowable. - 3.
 Travel: Travel is not allowable unless it is part of the project (e.g., travel to a remote site to collect data).
 The departmental contribution to the award can include travel to a meeting to present research that is the result of the project. - 4.
 Patient care costs: Costs associated with performing a diagnostic test that is necessary for the research project, but not covered by normal patient care is an allowable expense.
 It is also allowable to include any patient incentives that are integral to participation in the project. - 5.
 Office equipment: Not allowable.